Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

-We also analyzed the correlation between performance on each individual task and the $R^2$ coefficient from the regression analysis.
-Results are shown in Table \ref{tab:per-task-r2}, both including all models and filtering out those with an overall score below -0.75.
+We also analyzed the correlation between performance on each individual task and the $R^2$ coefficient from the regression analysis and the $\rho$ coefficient from RSA.
+Results are shown in Table \ref{tab:per-task-r2}, both including all models and filtering out those with an overall score below -1.0.
 When low-performing models are excluded, speech-related task performance (SC and ER) shows little to no correlation with model-brain alignment.
 The tasks most strongly correlated with alignment are those related to music genre classification (GC) and acoustic event classification (ESC) and detection (FSD).
 A possible explanation is that these tasks involve a broader and more diverse set of sounds, potentially engaging a wider range of brain activity patterns.
-Similar results can be observed while correlating the downstream performance with the RSA metric ($\rho$).

-Table \ref{tab:per-task-r2} also shows the correlation between the downstream performance and the $R^2$ value for the different fMRI-derived components.
-Most tasks show significant correlations with various components.
-Notably: